MitchTODO/PrivateBlockChain/Readme.md

     npm -g install truffle

-Run truffle develope in the project repo:
+Run truffle develop in the project repo:

-    truffle develope
+    truffle develop

 You should see truffle running on http://127.0.0.1:9545/ with a development console